 - Wash your hands after petting your cat, or handling any of their toys, beds, bowls, etc. Do not touch your eyes until your hands have been thoroughly cleaned.

 - If you have been playing or cuddling with your cat, make sure you change your clothes before lying in your bed.
-Remember, your bed and bedroom is a cat-free zone.
+Remember, your bed and bedroom are a cat-free zone.

 - Invest in a HEPA air purifier.

 - Weather permitting, allow some fresh air in your home every day to clear out some of the allergens.